 The Writers' Federation of New Brunswick is a community of writers, both amateur and professional, who strive to develop the craft of writing and who work to promote and encourage the literary arts in New Brunswick.

-The Writers Guild of Alberta (WGA) was formed in 1980 to provide a meeting ground and collective voice for all the writers of the province.
-Our members write in every genre and at every level of expertise.
-The WGA helps give Alberta writers a sense of unity and community, and is the largest provincial writers’ organization in Canada.
+The Writers’ Guild of Alberta (WGA), founded in 1980, helps give Alberta writers a sense of unity and community and is the largest provincial writers’ organization in Canada.

 Working for Canadian Screenwriters, the Writers Guild of Canada (WGC) represents more than 2,200 professional English-language screenwriters in Canada.
 These are the creators who write the distinctly Canadian entertainment we enjoy on all screens.

 The Writers’ Trust of Canada is a charitable organization that seeks to advance, nurture and celebrate Canadian writers and writing.
 Founded in 1976 by Margaret Atwood, Pierre Burton, Graeme Gibson, Margaret Laurence and David Young.